 While tracking time, and if a work break policy is set for your organization, you can click on the cup icon when taking breaks.
 Click on the same button to stop tracking break time.

 Add work notes while tracking time by clicking the Add note button.

 Chrome Extension & Chromebook App

-Hubstaff’s Chrome extension & Chromebook App is a quick-install option, allowing you and your team to get set-up and tracking as quickly as possible.
+Hubstaff’s Chrome extension & Chromebook App is a quick-install option, as a result, allowing you and your team to get set-up and tracking as quickly as possible.

-The first step is to select the project and/or To-dos you wish to track time against then press the Start timer button to begin tracking time.
+Firstly, select the project1 and/or to-dos2 you wish to track time against, then click the Start timer button to begin tracking time.

 Once tracking begins, a live ticker will count the seconds, minutes, and hours you have worked in real-time.